Come Meet Us

 Groton has long held a strong vision for sustaining its natural resources, as evidenced by creating the Groton Town Forest by a vote of the Town Meeting in 1922, which made it the second town forest in the Commonwealth.
 However, through the mid-20th century, the need to protect public land in Groton, for conservation or recreation, except for a few small parks and fields, was minimal.
 Equestrian travel was very popular and there were few restrictions on where people could travel by horse.

 It was not until the 1960s and 1970s that Groton began to preserve some of the parcels that provide the beautiful landscape we enjoy today.
-A new private organization also came to Groton in 1968 called the New England Forestry Foundation.
+A new private organization also came to Groton in 1968 called the New England Forestry Foundation (NEFF).

 Despite those early efforts at protecting Groton’s open spaces for public use, a large proportion of Groton’s current open spaces remained privately owned and not open to the general public into the early 1980s.
 Up until 1980, only about 2,000 acres (27%) of a current total of about 7,350 acres of land was available for use by the general public.
 Then, in the late 1980s and 1990s, conservation land purchases rapidly escalated.
 It was during this 20-year period that Groton doubled in population, subdivisions were developed, and many house lots were sold off from larger parcels to capitalize on the rising demand for homes in town.
 Many of the trails that had been used for decades, and in some cases centuries beforehand, were interrupted by these newly introduced boundaries.
 Fortunately, this trend was recognized.

-Through the collective efforts of the GCT, NEFF, Town of Groton, Conservation Commission, DCR, and DFW over this 20-year period, a total of nearly 3,276 acres, including over 47 miles of trails, were made available for public use.
+Through the collective efforts of the Groton Conservation Trust (GCT), NEFF, Town of Groton Conservation Commission, the Massachusetts Department of Conservation and Recreation (DCR), and the Massachusetts Department of Fisheries and Wildlife (MassWildlife) over this 20-year period, a total of nearly 3,276 acres, including over 47 miles of trails, were made available for public use.
 This represents 44% of the current land that can be accessed by the public in Groton.
 Many of the bestknown parcels in town were acquired (purchased or received as a gift) during this 20-year period.